lorenzofox3/lorenzofox/posts/schema-first-design/index.md

     <figcaption>Dev experience with type inference</figcaption>
 </figure>

-Again, we can include these new opinions on how to properly develop an API, directly into the framework.
+Again, we can incorporate these new views on how to properly develop an API, directly into the framework.

 ```ts
 import {ProviderFn} from 'dismoi';